 Q3: Why do my hydraulic O-rings leak after cold startup but seal fine when warm?

-This is a classic low-temperature conformance issue.
-The O-ring stiffens at low temperature and cannot conform to surface imperfections until the hydraulic fluid warms the seal.
-Specify a low-temperature NBR compound with a lower glass-transition temperature, or increase the design squeeze by 2–3%.
+This is a low-temperature conformance issue.
+The O-ring stiffens below −15°C and cannot conform to surface imperfections at cold temperature — leakage occurs until the hydraulic fluid warms the seal back to operating temperature.
+Solutions: specify a low-temperature NBR compound with TR10 at −40°C or lower; specify HNBR, which maintains flexibility to approximately −35°C; increase the design squeeze by 2–3% to force initial conformance at cold temperature; or allow idle hydraulic warm-up before applying full system load in critical service.

 Q4: What is the best O-ring material for Skydrol aircraft hydraulic fluid?